 The climate conditions in a dry salt room therefore must maintain certain temperature and humidity levels and proper ventilation to ensure the efficacy of the salt therapy and provide a ‘clean-air’ environment for the consumer.

 How long is a session?

 Session times vary depending on the size of the enclosed area.
 Our adult and children’s room sessions last 45 minutes while our smaller private room sessions are only 35 minutes long.
 The larger the space the longer the session.

 What do I wear?

-You will want to wear comfortable clothing (salt air will not damage clothing nor will it leave a noticeable residue).
-If skin conditions require treatment we recommend the skin be exposed to the air.
+You must wear socks and we recommend lighter colored, comfortable clothing (salt air will not damage clothing but you may leave with salt residue that is easy to remove).
+If skin conditions require treatment, we recommend the skin be exposed to the air.
 You can wear shorts and t-shirts to expose your skin to receive additional benefits.
 Shoes and other garments can be left in lockers that are provided.

 How many sessions does it take?

 Like many wellness and health regimens, people respond differently.
 Many people will notice a positive effect in just one session, however, a series of sessions is recommended for optimal results.
 Some people come 1-2 times a week during allergy and cold seasons.
 Others come 2-3 times a week regularly for more chronic conditions.
 And there are those who come for general wellness, stress relief and relaxation who simply come as often as they like.
 For many conditions, after a series of sessions, symptoms subside and relief can last for several weeks before another session is necessary.
 Salt therapy can also be used as a preventative measure to strengthen the immune system against colds, cough, allergies, and sinusitis.